-Because the saturated model fits as well as any model can fit, the deviance measures how close our model comes to perfection.
+Because the saturated model fits as well as any model can fit, the residual deviance given in the summary output measures how close our model comes to perfection.

 Evaluation of the Test

 Asymptotics:

 If Y_i is truly binomial and the n_i are large, the deviance is approximately χ^2 distributed.
 The degrees of freedom is: